How does Rest Less make money

 1. Halong Bay

-Vietnam isn’t short of breathtakingly beautiful places, but Halong Bay has got to be a contender for the most spectacular.
-Known for its startling green waters and towering limestone pillars that are crowned with trees, Halong Bay is truly otherworldly.
+Vietnam isn’t short of breathtakingly beautiful places, but Halong Bay is a contender for the most spectacular.
+Known for its startling green waters and towering limestone pillars draped in vegetation, Halong Bay is truly otherworldly.

 The best way to explore Halong Bay is undoubtedly by boat, and as you sail along these emerald waters, you’ll be able to see floating villages, secluded beaches, and local children fishing or climbing upon the jagged rocks.

-Swimming and kayaking in these twinkling waters is a joy, and stumbling upon the bay’s many secret sea caves and gleaming grottos will have you feeling like an intrepid explorer.
+Swimming and kayaking here is a joy, and stumbling upon the bay’s many secret sea caves and gleaming grottos will have you feeling like an intrepid explorer.

 2. Hoi An

-On Vietnam’s central coast, halfway between the major cities of Hanoi and Ho Chi Minh City, you’ll find Hoi An, an elegant riverside city that it’s almost impossible not to fall in love with.
+On Vietnam’s central coast, halfway between the major cities of Hanoi and Ho Chi Minh City, you’ll find Hoi An, an elegant riverside city that’s almost impossible not to fall in love with.

 Hoi An’s old town is exceptionally well-preserved, and the diverse architecture reflects the town’s melting-pot history – from Chinese wooden-fronted shops, French colonial houses, Japanese bridges, and narrow Vietnamese tube houses.

 The cobbled, lantern-lined streets are packed with interesting shops, excellent eateries, lively markets, and some of the best tailors in the world.
-So if you’re looking to get a special suit or dress made, you won’t find anywhere better to do so!
+So if you’re looking to get a special suit or dress made, you won’t find anywhere better!

 3. Hue

-This is a place where Vietnam’s turbulent history and exciting future collide – a place where old meets new and modern hotels stand alongside crumbling citadel walls.
+This is a place where Vietnam’s turbulent history and exciting future collide – where old meets new and modern hotels stand alongside crumbling citadel walls.

 Many of Hue’s finest buildings were destroyed in the American War.
 But the palaces and shrines of the UNESCO World Heritage-listed Imperial City and Forbidden Purple City still evoke the past glories of imperial Vietnam, and you can spend the whole day exploring these sites while learning about the Nguyen Dynasty.

 Hue is a tranquil city that’s simply jam-packed with history.
-Just outside the city itself, the tombs of bygone leaders are dotted among the forested hills of the Perfume River Valley.
+And just outside it, the tombs of bygone leaders are dotted among the forested hills of the Perfume River Valley.

 4. Hanoi

-As Vietnam’s capital city, it will come as no surprise to learn that Hanoi is absolutely teeming with beauty, history, and culture.
+As Vietnam’s capital city, it’ll come as no surprise to learn that Hanoi is teeming with beauty, history, and culture.

-This is a city that has something for everyone.
-History buffs can learn about the city’s thousand-year past, architecture fans can admire the red-roofed temples and pagodas of the Old Quarter, and culture enthusiasts will enjoy visiting the city’s excellent museums.
+This is a city with something for everyone.
+History buffs can learn about the city’s thousand-year past, architecture fans can admire the red-roofed temples and pagodas of the Old Quarter, and culture enthusiasts will enjoy visiting the excellent museums.

 Hanoi is a capital that buzzes with life, and you can spend weeks here and still barely scratch the surface of what it has to offer.

-Foodies will be in their element here too, as Hanoi has a reputation for culinary excellence.
-Whether you want to feast on steaming bowls of mouth-watering pho from street food stalls or enjoy fresh baguettes and Vietnamese coffee in a cool cafe, there’s something for every palate here.
+Foodies will be in their element, too, as Hanoi has a reputation for culinary excellence.
+Whether you want to feast on steaming bowls of mouth-watering pho from street food stalls or enjoy fresh baguettes and Vietnamese coffee in cool cafes, there’s something for every palate here.

 5. Mekong Delta

-When people imagine Vietnam, it’s often images of the Mekong Delta that first spring to mind.
+When people imagine Vietnam, images of the Mekong Delta often spring to mind.

-From the endless emerald paddy fields, cone-hatted farmers, swaying palm trees, and houseboats drifting slowly along shimmering rivers, the Mekong Delta is quintessentially Vietnamese – and it’s also one of the prettiest, most authentic, and least developed places in the country.
+From the endless emerald paddy fields, cone-hatted farmers, swaying palm trees, and houseboats drifting slowly along gentle currents, the Mekong Delta is quintessentially Vietnamese – and it’s also one of the prettiest, most authentic, and least developed places in the country.

 Here, the mighty Mekong River breaks up into countless tributaries and rivulets, and though life feels like it goes by slowly, the waterways are a hub of activity.

-A world away from the bustling cities, sailing along these waterways allows you to get a glimpse of rural life in Vietnam.
+A world away from the bustling cities, sailing along these waterways allows you to glimpse rural life in Vietnam.
 You can observe rare birds in the mangrove forests, spot water buffalo in the shallows, and barter for goods with locals in the fascinating floating markets.

 6. Sapa

-Here, lush terraced rice fields seem to flow down hills and hazy mountains lurk behind rolling fog.
-And even on cloudy days the landscape is breathtaking.
-Sapa is home to the Hoang Lien Son Mountain range, where you’ll find Vietnam’s highest mountain – so if you’re looking to stretch your legs, you can certainly do that!
+Here, lush terraced rice fields seem to flow down hills, and hazy mountains lurk behind rolling fog.
+Even on cloudy days, the landscape is breathtaking.
+Sapa is home to the Hoang Lien Son Mountain range, where you’ll find Vietnam’s highest mountain, so if you’re looking to stretch your legs, you can certainly do that!

 The tiny tribes and villages here couldn’t be further away from the country’s spirited cities, and if you’re looking to pick up colourful, authentic souvenirs and handicrafts, the famous Sapa market is one of the best places to do so.